SmartBear/readyapi4j/modules/core/README.md

 ## Miscellaneous Assertions

 * `maxResponseTime( long timeInMillis)` - assert the response time of the request to be within the specified time
-* `script(String script)` - execute the specified groovy script for asserting the response - see [Using Script Assertions](https://www.soapui.org/functional-testing/validating-messages/using-script-assertions.html) for some examples
+* `script(String script)` - execute the specified Groovy script for asserting the response - see [Using Script Assertions](https://www.soapui.org/functional-testing/validating-messages/using-script-assertions.html) for some examples

 # Properties and Property Expansion